sul-dlss-labs/machine-eyes/README.md

 - **AWS_ACCESS_KEY**
 - **AWS_SECRET_ACCESS_KEY**

 These values are set in an `.env` file.

+To run the application on port 80:
+1. First user to root
+2. Populate environment variables by `source .env`
+3. Activate the Python environment by `source py3-env/bin/activate`
-To run the application on port 80, first change to root, and then run the following command `streamlit run app.py --server.address="0.0.0.0" --server.port="80" &`.
+4. Run streamlit in the background `streamlit run app.py --server.address="0.0.0.0" --server.port="80" &`.